 The only downside is that, since it’s see through, you’ll have to ensure you’re committed to keeping it tidy and organized—no hastily shoving in rogue paperwork or boxes when guests drop in unexpectedly.

 Before doing anything drastic in terms of wardrobe storage, take an honest look at what’s hanging in your closet and see if there’s anything you no longer wear and consider donating it if it’s still in good shape.
-The rule of thumb: If you haven't worn it in a year, toss it.
-(Though you may want to take a modified approach to this given that most of us haven't worn anything other than loungewear and yoga gear in the last 12 months).
+The rule of thumb: If you haven't worn it in a year, toss it, this will make closet organization much easier.

 From there, try to keep everything hanging and visible so that it’s easy to grab when getting dressed in the morning.
 Consider taking clothes out of drawers and putting them on hangers or even getting rid of the doors if you have a larger-sized closet.

-It can be overwhelming to look into the fridge and see a sea of produce bags, cardboard boxes, and various other unnecessary containers.
+Organizing a refrigerator can be overwhelming at the best of times and to look into the yours and see a sea of produce bags, cardboard boxes, and various other unnecessary containers equals stress.
 Instead, ditch all the extra bags, boxes, and containers and immediately place groceries into clear containers.

 Not only will this allow you to fit even more into your fridge and inspire you to get cooking, it’ll also help ensure that nothing gets pushed to the back of the fridge to go bad.

 For extra credit, use a label maker to assign a job to each box.